ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 2. Navigate to `Dashboard` > select `Manage Jenkins` > select `In-process Script Approval` > select `Approve`.
 3. Navigate to `Dashboard` > select `seedJob` -> select `Build with Parameters` > enter `poc-micro` in `jobName` > select `Build`.
 4. Navigate to `Dashboard` > verify `poc-micro_test` and `poc-micro_deploy` jobs were created.
-   * You will need to repeat this step for all services you plan to onboard.
+   * You will need to repeat this step for all micro services you plan to onboard.
 ![jenkins shared library configuration](/images/2018/05/jenkins-shared-library-final-poc-micro-2.png)

 ## Running `poc-micro_test` job